-The Omega Gents Youth Mentoring Program was established by Sigma Iota Chapter of Omega Psi Phi Fraternity and is facilitated in partnership with Alpha Rho Chapter.
+The Omega Gents Youth Mentoring Program was established by Sigma Iota Chapter of Omega Psi Phi Fraternity and is facilitated in partnership with Northern California Area Chapters.
 The Omega Gents Program is designed to teach and encourage young African-American men in middle and high school to positively define, plan, pursue and achieve their goals.

 The Program includes several educational workshops and outings, an Academic Enrichment Symposium, local college campus visits and tours, community service projects, career visibility/development outings, and social and recreational outings.

-Our formal program occurs during the traditional academic year, from September to June.
+Our formal program occurs during the traditional academic year.
 The official commencement for the Program year is the Annual Youth Mentoring Camping Trip, which is held in conjunction with other Northern California Chapters of Omega Psi Phi that sponsor youth mentoring programs.